-"Gianna."
-The vampire, apparently named Heidi, greeted the woman with a simple nod.
+"Gianna," the vampire, apparently named Heidi, greeted the woman with a simple nod.
 Her expression told me that she saw herself as way above Gianna.
-I wondered once again if I could be wrong.
+I wondered if I could be wrong.
 Why would a human woman, who definitely knew that Heidi was a vampire, work here if this was where the Volturi had their home?

-"Everyone's waiting in the throne room," Gianna said, Heidi did not acknowledge her comment.
-She simply kept on walking, leading me and the group of people through a long corridor that ended with giant double doors that were beautifully carved out in some kind of dark wood.
+"Everyone's waiting in the throne room," Gianna said, but Heidi didn't acknowledge her comment.
+She just kept on walking, leading me and the group of people through a long corridor that ended with giant double doors that were beautifully carved out in dark wood.

 I turned around when I heard murmurs behind me.
 The other humans were looking slightly uneasy as if they regretted coming here, and a few looked very confused as if they didn't know what they were doing here.